otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

 https://github.com/otammato/FullStack_NodeJS_MySql_Docker.git

+I will set upp the app and its monitoring with different approaches:
+1. Manual deployment with Docker containers
+2. Docker-compose
+3. Ansible playbook

 <img width="700" alt="Screenshot 2023-06-14 at 22 37 33" src="https://github.com/otammato/Prometheus_Grafana_Monitoring_a_NodeJS_app/assets/104728608/1ad3ea29-ea41-4624-a0f5-89dd16fda007">

 This time I am setting up the scraping of the default metrics and visualising them with standard Grafana dashboards.
 However, in the upcoming projects I plan to set up scraping of "RED" or "USE" metrics following this approach: